The custom of fosterage was widely practiced in ancient Ireland as a means of strengthening kinship ties between clans.

 The bonds created between the foster family and the foster child endured long after the child returned home.
 Brehon law stated that one of the four "legitimate killings" in Irish society was the "avenging of a foster-son of the kin".

 Likewise, fostering created a lifelong alliance between two families that endured after the child returned home.
-The fee paid to the foster family often provided important aid in times of war, while a foster child was obliged to look after their foster family if they were afflicted by poverty in old age.
+The fee paid to the foster family often provided essential aid in times of war, while a foster child was obliged to look after their foster family if they were afflicted by poverty in old age.

 Fosterage also existed in ancient Scotland and Iceland and is a recurring theme in many Irish myths and legends.

-The custom has long since faded out of existence but was once a defining feature of Irish life and highlighted the increasing need for allies in a nation ravaged by internal conflicts and invasions.
+The custom has long since faded out of existence, but was once a defining feature of Irish life and highlighted the increasing need for allies in a nation ravaged by internal conflicts and invasions.

-* Originally published in 2021, updated in Dec 2024.
+* Originally published in 2021, updated in Dec 2025.

 Comments